mthurmond/min-blog/README.md

 ## Min blog
-Minimalist blogging software built with express.
-Create your blog and write posts, all with no distractions.
+Create your blog and share your stories without distractions, ads, fees, or monthly charges.
+It's a calmer, more enjoyable experience for you and your readers.

-Design inspired by HEY's "email the world" service.
+This tool is free and open source.
+The design was inspired by HEY's [email the world](https://www.hey.com/world/) service.
+The name was inspired by [minbrowser](https://minbrowser.org/).
+I recommend both.

-See it in action at [coming soon]().
+Create your free blog now at [minblog.org](https://www.minblog.org/).